Synopsis

 so a cross join between the two tables produces 125 rows:

-join can appear at the top level in the FROM
+A LATERAL join can appear at the top level in the FROM list, or anywhere

 within a parenthesized join tree.
 In the latter case, it can also refer to any items